stephenkingsley/react-select/README.md

 # AWESOMESELECT

-This is a select component, provide `hot search`, show `the number of items`.
+This is a select component, provide `hot search`, `clean`, show `the number of items`.
 It is simple to use.
 <br />
 <font size="40" color="red">[`live demo`](https://stephenkingsley.github.io/)</font>
 <br />